Tuesday, September 26, 2023

 Towards Julia Creek

-We then headed west to camp at Mary Kathleen, just like we did for my birthday on the eleventh of August.
-However, fewer people are camping here because we are late in the season, and the daily temperatures are hovering around the forty-degree mark.
-We are surrounded by the cement pads that were for the carports.
+We then headed west to camp at Mary Kathleen, just as we had done for my birthday on August 11.
+However, fewer people are camping here because we are late in the season, and the daily temperatures are hovering around forty degrees.
+We are surrounded by the cement pads that used to be for the carports.

-We had never stayed at the RV stop on the eastern outskirts of town, but upon arriving, we couldn't believe how small the actual waterhole was and why anyone would want to stay here for the allotted four days apart from it being free.
-We planned to stay for four days, but just two days were enough for us.
-There are many geese here that everyone is feeding, so having food or a drink outside the van is a real problem without being accosted.
+As we were not in a rush and it was Queensland school holidays, we decided to spend three days here before heading to Julia Creek.
+We had never stayed at the RV stop on the eastern outskirts of town.
+Still, upon arriving, we couldn't believe how small the waterhole actually was and wondered why anyone would want to stay here for the allocated four days, apart from it being free.

 Friday, September 15, 2023